OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 -----------------------------------------------------------------------------------------------------------------------

 	* At the end of this phase we shall have sufficient documentation to apply for a zoning variance.
-		* Please note that this proposal assumes one attempt at applying for a variance.
-If a redesign is required, and/or additional variance applications are necessary, we can either charge hourly for our services, or you can request we provide an adjusted proposal before moving forward.

 -->